missionpinball/mpf-docs/docs/mc/index.md

 title: Media Controllers
 ---

-# MPF Media Controller(s)
+# The MPF Media Controllers

 The core MPF game engine does not handle graphics or audio.
 Instead, that is handled by a completely separate program called a "media controller."

+Two official media controllers exist - MPF-GMC, the Godot plugin, works with MPF 0.80+, and is the modern media controller.
+Legacy MPF-MC is a Python Kivy project used in versions up through 0.58.

-We have created a default media controller called "MPF-MC" (MPF Media Controller) that is also based on Python and shares the same config files as MPF.
-However, you don't have to use it.
-Many people have created their own media controllers in other languages (Unity 3D, C#, Godot, Lua versions all exist), or you could write your own.
+However, you don't have to either of these.
+Many people have created their own media controllers in other languages (Unity 3D, C#, Lua versions all exist), or you can write your own.

 The MPF game engine and media
 controller talk to each other via something called "BCP" which is a